Short answer

 White paper v3.7 describes the AERKey architecture as validated on a live production cluster, but no independent audit firm or public audit report has been named.
 The TEE-BFT implementation, AES-256-GCM Privacy Mode, Bitcoin anchoring, and the threshold signing architecture all need independent security review from a named, reputable firm before the chain handles significant institutional value.
 That remains the single most important legitimacy step outstanding.

 The exchange listing follows mainnet.
-Until an official listing is announced through official channels, any site claiming to sell AER is a scam.
-The only structured pre-listing path is the KIMA-to-AER conversion (June 2026, StablePro Wallet only).
+June 2026 AMAs said advanced discussions with major exchanges were underway and targeted late August to early September timing, but no exchange was named.
+Until an official listing is announced through official channels, any site claiming to sell AERX is a scam.
+The only structured pre-listing path is the KIMA-to-AERX conversion.

 Real-world adoption needs named evidence